Stephen M. Prignano

 Partner at Our Rhode Island Family & Civil Law Firm

-to civil litigation in the trial and appellate courts of numerous jurisdictions.
+Court litigation to commercial and civil litigation in trial and appellate

 divorce and